How you could pay off your credit card debt faster

 If you're looking to get into the habit of saving and want a bank that can help you manage your finances better, then you'll love our Monzo current accounts.

-Our Salary Sorter automatically moves the money you'll need to pay your bills, leaving you with the money your free to enjoy - or you could look into our savings pots or ISAs!
+If you’re Full Monzo, on payday you can use Salary Sorter to sort your money between spending, bills and savings, as soon as it arrives in your account, leaving you with the money you're free to enjoy - or you could look into our savings pots or ISAs!

 How do you pay your credit card bill?

 Every month, usually your bank will send a statement that shows you how much you owe.
 Most credit card companies give you anywhere from 20 to 45 days after getting the statement to make a payment.
 You can make a payment through a monthly Direct Debit, one-off debit card payments, and in some cases a bank transfer, with your card number as the payment reference.

 Your balance in full

 You usually need to make the minimum payment on your card bill each month.
 If you don't, the credit card company may charge you extra fees, or take further action against you.

 You can usually choose to pay back as much as you want every month (as long as you pay back at least the minimum monthly payment).
 But we recommend you pay off your balance in full when you can.
 Here's why.

 Should I pay my credit card in full?